Call for Nominations

 Guide to Nominations

-- U.S. citizen or permanent resident at the time of the nomination
+- Hold U.S. citizen or permanent residency status at the time of the nomination

-Preference will be given to candidates who have a demonstrated interest in and focus on health care quality or health services.
+Preference will be given to candidates who have a demonstrated interest in and focus on advancing pharmacy practice and scholarship.

 Application Packet for AACP Nominees